You've got your award letter. Now what? Follow these easy steps:

 - If there is a Federal Direct Subsidized or Unsubsidized loan listed on your award letter, be sure you follow through with the Direct Loan Process.
-Students who are returning to St. Ambrose for a subsequent term may skip this step if they have already borrowed Direct Loans before.
+Students returning to St. Ambrose for a subsequent term may skip this step if they have already borrowed Direct Loans before.

 - If there is a Perkins Loan listed on your award letter, be sure you follow through with the Perkins Loan Process.